ncsa/Delta_doc/docs/source/user_guide/vscode/remote_ssh.rst

    The following are Delta-specific examples and tips:

    - Continue to follow the guide to set up a remote connection to Delta.
-     It helps if you have a local ``$HOME/.ssh/config`` with your commonly used hosts already present on the laptop and SSH client where you will be using Visual Studio.
+     It helps if you have a local ``$HOME/.ssh/config`` with your commonly used hosts already present on the laptop and SSH client where you will be using VS Code.
      Here is an example entry for Delta, change your username to your login name on Delta.
-Visual Studio will show hosts in your config in a pick list.
+VS Code will show hosts in your config in a pick list.

      **SSH config:**